Volunteer for the Legion

 "It's a very rewarding role.
 I get a tremendous amount of satisfaction from seeing the difference a couple of hours of my time has made to older veterans, and the younger generation of Service leavers returning to Civvy Street with little clue of where their life is heading."

-With 16 new Area pop-in centres opening in city locations throughout the UK this year, we need confident, helpful people to welcome visitors, provide information to the Armed Forces family, or direct them to more support from our staff.
+With 16 new Area Pop In centres opening in city locations throughout the UK, we need confident, helpful people to welcome visitors, provide information to the Armed Forces family, or direct them to more support from our staff.

-The first such centre opened on Williamson Street, Liverpool in December 2013.
-Area Manager, Gillian McKinnon said: "Our Information volunteers already work from a variety of new outreach locations to bring our services to beneficiaries in the heart of their local community.
+At the opening of our first centre on Williamson Street, Liverpool in December 2013, Area Manager, Gillian McKinnon said: "Our Information volunteers already work from a variety of new outreach locations to bring our services to beneficiaries in the heart of their local community.

 "But we are really excited to have moved into our flagship Area HQ.
 The offices are spacious and the facilities are excellent – it will make a real positive difference to the way we deliver our services."